Since 2017

 Step 17

-18. We will bake the bread on parchment paper on a baking sheet.
-Lightly coat the paper with vegetable oil.
-You can also bake the bread in a detachable biscuit form.
+18. I line a baking sheet with parchment paper and lightly grease it with vegetable oil.
+You can also bake the bread in a detachable biscuit tin.

 Step 18